verydanny/download-vsix/README.md

 # Download .vsix
 Simple browser extension adding a page action to download .vsix files from the Visual Studio Marketplace.
-The `activeTab` permission is required to parse the URL and page HTML, for generating a correct download link.
+The `activeTab` permission is required to parse the URL, for generating a correct download link.

 Now with support for downloading older versions!